 There's also a palpable sense of nostalgia surrounding The Beast.
 Rather than building tension, the cheesy, "suspenseful," look-out-for-The-Beast! music playing as the train crests the first lift hill generates more of a knowing chuckle.
 The metal-on-metal screeching and the funky smell of the grease used to lubricate the ride offer additional sensory links to its glory days.

 People still flock to the popular ride.
 They want to love it.
+(Heck, we wanted to love it.)
 And some undoubtedly do.
 But the anemic experience passengers get today can't be what acclaimed coaster builder Charlie Dinn had in mind when he unleashed The Beast during the Carter presidency.
 Maybe Kings Island should consider a major overhaul.
-By adding new trains, doing some re-tracking, and ditching the trim brakes, I'll bet this Beast could roar back to life.
+By adding new trains, doing some re-tracking, and ditching the trim brakes, we bet this Beast could roar back to life.